blenderbox/ehs-neighborhoodprofiles/to do-notes.md

 LAYOUT NOTES:
 Right now, DE is using container-fluid and col-md-8 / col-sm-12 ...
 KT and others are using container and col-md-10 col-sm-12 ... figure out what's best and try to make it consistent.

+NOTES:
+- Search work is to use Lunar.js to index markdown documents.
+This creates json 'database' of all markdown headers.
+Search term looks at this database and returns results on this basis.
+Database will have hierarchy; categorized results. ??
+Similar terms ??
+-

+LIST FUNCTIONS WE WANT TO ACCOMPLISH AROUND TAGGING, linking, indicators, etc.